 So now what?
 In China, you need to be very careful to look at character when hiring.

 How do you get at the trustworthiness of an individual in an interview?

 Asking them what they would do in a dicey situation will not help you.
 Anyone can tell you the right story.
 The worst hires can tell the story fabulously.

 It is good to make the candidate feel safe in the interview and ask easy questions and then work toward harder questions like asking what happened that made them want to leave that company?
 Actually, as you dig deep, you will be able to sense places where they could admit they were wrong or failed.
 Candidates who can do that in the interview are often great hires.
 A background check is necessary, but these are just the people who usually come out looking very good in the deepest of background checks.
 When they do not, they are usually the trickiest kind of people.
-See this Video on how we became a Premium China Recruiter
+See this 4 minute video on how we became a Premium China Recruiter

 Making a Good China Hire Also Helps You Sleep at Night

 SHI Group always want to help you succeed in China, and we also hope that gets you better sleep.
 Letting people go does not have to be a nightmare in China if you have the right people.
 You also will save a lot on severance and hiring losses if you just make sure to get the right people up front.
 It has served me and my customers well since 1997.
 On the rare occasions I have had to let people go, it has never been a problem as people of character do not make you trouble when they leave.
-China Recruitment is not Child’s play.
+China Recruitment is not child’s play.
 If you want to taste a better way, learn about our China Recruitment Agency